yemiwebby/realtime-chat-nest/README.md

-## Build a realtime table with DataTables and Nest.js
+## Build a realtime chat app using Nest.js

 A demo of a realtime chat app with sentiment analysis using Nest.js and Pusher.